thegoldenmule/email-backup/README.md

 `ebackup.py`, downloads a copy of new messages into a simple folder hierarchy with flat files.

-`ebexporter.py` can be used to create a single `.mbox` file and a compressed archive from this folder structure.
+`ebexporter.py` can be used to create a single `.mbox` file from this folder structure.

 ebackup.py
 =